CDRT/docs/bios/settings/thinkcenter/ata_drive_setup.md

 Configure the SATA (Serial AT Attachment) drive controller.

-**NOTE:** Device driver support is required  for AHCI or Intel(R) RST with Intel(R) Optane.
+?> Device driver support is required  for AHCI or Intel(R) RST with Intel(R) Optane.

-**WARNING:** Depending on how the hard disk image was installed, changing this setting may prevent the system from booting.
+!> Depending on how the hard disk image was installed, changing this setting may prevent the system from booting.

 Options: